 Upon completion of this course students will be able to analyze different aspects of the agricultural industry and how it affects their daily lives.
-Students will have a working knowledge of American agricultural history, Georgia agriculture, and the significance of the agricultural education program.
-Students will be aware of the various career opportunities in the agriculture industry.
+Students will have a working knowledge of Georgia agriculture, the National FFA Organization, and the significance of the agricultural education program.
+Students will be aware of the various career opportunities in agriscience, forestry and natural resources, and agricultural mechanics.